Looking for a Earl Grey Tea Cakes with Cardamom Recipe?

 1/2 tsp. sea salt

-- Preheat the oven to 350° F. Line a muffin tin with baking cups.
+- For this Earl Grey Tea Cakes with Cardamom Recipe, preheat the oven to 350° F. Line a muffin tin with baking cups.

-- In a large mixing bowl, combine the banana, syrup, yogurt, coconut oil, and vanilla.
-Slowly incorporate the dry ingredients to the mix.
+- In a large mixing bowl, combine the banana, syrup, yoghurt, coconut oil, and vanilla.
+Slowly incorporate the dry ingredients into the mix.
 You don’t want to over mix the batter.

 - Fill your baking cups about half full — these cakes do tend to puff up.
 Bake the cakes for about 20 minutes.